bluesky/bluesky/docs/source/api_changes.rst

 ==========

 * Changed `~bluesky.bundlers` to use event-model compose functions
-  * In the run stop document, 'num_changes' will now contain descriptors even if they have no events associated with them.
+  * In the run stop document, 'num_events' will now include streams even if they have no events associated with them.
   * Events produced by monitors are now checked against their corresponding Descriptor document.